Nick Martyn, Founder and CEO

 Rory Kilburn, Vice President, Risk Systems

-Prior to joining RiskLogik in 2012, Rory worked for five years as a leadership and strategic development consultant in both public sector and not-for-profit settings.
+Prior to joining RiskLogik, Rory worked for five years as a leadership and strategic development consultant in both public sector and not-for-profit settings.
 Between 1972 and 2008 he served in the Canadian Armed Forces where he became a senior officer.
 He has diverse strategic, business and people process management skills.
 He acted as a trouble-shooter for Minister of Education in Afghanistan and strategic planner for Ministry of Education in South Sudan, working with senior executives to achieve strategic goals through program and project planning processes.
 He developed and conducted realistic scenario training exercises to prepare military officers and government officials for major national events including the Vancouver 2010 Olympics and 2010 G8/G20 Summits.
 Rory has achieved certification as Project Management Professional, Business Resilience Manager and Business Resilience Auditor.
 As a systems thinker, Rory understands that the synthesis of new ideas from different sources can result in new knowledge in his areas of expertise.
 He is bilingual in English and French.

 Bill Brough, Vice President, Asset Management Solutions